This is asked often!

 Wearing a skirt (not skort) with leggings allows freedom of pulling underclothes out of the way while the skirt keeps the buns covered.
-This is really great in winter when brushy cover is at a minimum.
+This is really great in winter when undercover is at a minimum.

 If having to use nature to wipe, look for wide deciduous tree leaves.
 In winter, grass or snow will work.
 Avoid using plants along the trail (because it makes the area look bad to be defoliated) or any vines, many can cause irritation, not just poison oak/ivy.
 If the leaf has white sap, DO NOT USE IT.

-The basic gist is the same and each device has it’s own little perks and drawbacks.
+The basic gist is the same and each device has its own little perks and drawbacks.
 No more pulling down pants.
 Or taking off packs or doing much more than get the required 200 feet from the trail and water and weeeeee.
 Holding it firmly against the body will create a seal and the pee won’t go out the end and might backflow over the top despite your best efforts to keep that from happening.
-Ask me how I know… A good option is to get the funnel firmly in place, start it up and then tip it down a tiny bit to release the vacuum and-no problems!
+Ask me how I know… A good option is to get the funnel firmly in place, start up and then tip it down a tiny bit to release the vacuum and ‘ta-da!’ no problems!
 Try at home a few times so confidence is high.
 Advantages include using less toilet paper.
 The funnel sheds water, just have to blot it and pop it back in the bag.
 A rinse at the end of the day and it’s good to go.
-After many different device tries, I suggest the pStyle because it does not create a vacuum, it’s rigid enough to use one handed and is soft enough to use as a squeegie, so a quick blot with TP or a pee rag and you are all set.
+After many different device tries, I suggest the pStyle because it does not create the aforementioned vacuum, it’s rigid enough to use one-handed and is soft enough to use as a squeegee, so a quick blot with TP or a pee rag and you are all set.

 In a hurry or helping a younger kid with no aim?
 Poop first and then dig the hole and roll it in with a stick.
-Use the ‘balance on a log’ method from above or face a small tree, grab it for balance and squat or free squat no-hands, though that’s hard core!
+Use the ‘prop against a log’ method or face a small tree, grab it for balance and squat or free squat no-hands, though that’s hardcore!

 Keep poop trash totally separate from food trash.
 Some people use a little bleach in the used TP bag, or borax or even baking soda.
 A tablespoon or so is enough.
 Use doggie bags for individual trips and maybe wrap the bigger TP bag in duct tape or use a black odor-free bag like for used coffee grounds to really ID that it’s non-food.
 It will still need to go in with the food and toiletries if bear bagging is required, so a sturdy bag that does not leak odors is really vital here.

 Encourage youngsters to pee and even poop in the yard before heading out on a trip that they will have to go in the woods.
 Some kids could not care less and some panic or are embarrassed and try to hold it until back in civilization.
 It’s scary having the most private bits out there for any squirrel to see!